 Transferring Spotify playlists to Apple Music follows similar steps to all the other streaming platforms mentioned above.
 First, you set Spotify as the source in Soundiiz, then Apple Music as the destination.
 Afterward, you must accept the terms and conditions.

 The transfer process will complete in a short time.
 Be sure to check for any errors and correct them, then you can revoke third-party access permissions in both Spotify and Apple Music.

 What if your playlists are missing songs or have incorrect songs?

-Because the metadata for every single song in your playlists may not be perfectly correct, a few of them might not make the leap to Apple Music.
-It may also be the case that a particular song, artist, or album simply is not available in Apple Music.
+Because the metadata for every song in your playlists may not be perfectly correct, a few might not make the leap to Apple Music.
+It may also be the case that a particular song, artist, or album is not available in Apple Music.

-If the problem is simply poor metadata, you can search for your songs and albums manually in Apple Music and add them as required.
+If the problem is simply poor metadata, you can manually search for your songs and albums in Apple Music and add them as required.
 Both Soundiiz and Tune My Music will alert you if they could not move any songs over in the transfer process.
 You may also have to remove incorrectly matched tracks that arrive due to artists having the same or similar names, track titles, or album titles.
-Be sure to verify everything before deleting your old music subscription service, however, because your playlists will be deleted with it.
+However, be sure to verify everything before deleting your old music subscription service because your playlists will be deleted with it.

-Frequently asked questions about transferring Amazon Music and other music services
+Frequently asked questions about Amazon Music and other services

 That depends on the service, but generally speaking, you can find this in your music service’s account settings.